mrocklin/blog/_posts/work/2016-12-27-dask-dataframes.md

 <iframe src="https://cdn.rawgit.com/mrocklin/ade9d1e3b0f44b17a84a551e39946e58/raw/1c3345848d5313cc1c0ea827d66089bf200edaac/task-stream-len.html"
         width="640" height="630"></iframe>

 This takes around 400-500ms.
-You can see that the 365 length computations happened quickly on the left, and then there was some delay, a bit of data transfer, and a final summation call.
+You can see that a few hundred length computations happened quickly on the left, followed by some delay, then a bit of data transfer (the red bar in the plot), and a final summation call.

 More complex operations like simple groupbys look similar, although sometimes with more communications.
 Throughout this post we're going to do more and more